privacypatterns/patterns/patterns/Privacy-color-coding.md

 Alice uses a social network and shares personal stories only with her friends while she shares mundane content publicly.
-Hence she always has to change the privacy settings of her posts in order to adjust the visiblity of the posts.
+Hence she always has to change the privacy settings of her posts in order to adjust the visibility of the posts.
 One day she forgets to change the setting and does not realize that she actually shared a precarious story with her boss.